 10. Hola Free VPN

 Whether you need to cloak your identity online or browse content from another country, Hola Free VPN allows you to do that for free.
 The tool can help you browse the internet safely and anonymously without needing to pay for an external VPN service.

 This extension lets marketers quickly and easily shorten links and share them on social media directly from their browser.
 This is particularly useful for social media marketers and allows for personalization with an Enterprise plan.

 BuzzSumo provides insight into how content is performing.
 When you're on a web page, click the extension to show metrics such as the number of social shares and backlinks to a piece.
 This tool provides an easy way to see how much engagement your content is generating.
 You could also use BuzzSumo to perform competitor analysis and uncover strategies that might make your content more shareable.

 This extension allows you to easily save items onto your Pinterest boards without navigating away from what you're doing.
 What's neat about this tool is that it shows you multiple pinnable items available on each website so you can save more than one item to your board at a time.
 (Normally, you would have to click into each blog post or image in order to separately pin each to your boards individually.)

-Facebook's new “Save" feature lets users aggregate links, images, and videos they find on Facebook in one location in their account.
-This bookmark allows you to do the same from anywhere on the web, making Facebook a centralized place to save content you're interested in checking out later.
-(As you can see, in addition to inbound marketing, I’m also interested in learning more about footwear and vegan recipes.)
+Facebook's "Save" feature lets users aggregate links, images, and videos they find on Facebook in one location in their account.
+This extension allows you to do the same from anywhere on the web, making Facebook a centralized place to save content you're interested in checking out later.

 RiteTag shows you how hashtags are performing on Twitter and Facebook before you post content.
 Once you log in to RiteTag using your Twitter or Facebook credentials, it checks the hashtags you begin typing in real time and color codes them: